ADMISSIONS TO GRAMMAR SCHOOLS AT 11+

 - The 180 places at Woodford County High School will be offered to the 180 girls with the highest scores who both have not put a different school at a higher preference to Woodford for which they are eligible and live in the Common Catchment Area.

 - Places are only awarded out of the catchment area if there are not enough students within the common catchment area who have applied for places.
-(Places have been offered in the past down to about the 300th rank in the test.
-This is due to the fact that some students taking the test will not live in the catchment area or will put other schools as higher preference, for which they are eligible.)

 - All offers of places will be posted out to parents on the first working day in March.
 The remaining children who have not been offered a higher preference school, will be placed on the waiting list in order of their total standardised score